kj-ninja/meal-plan/README.md

 * Otherwise, adding, editing, deleting recipes from the diary.
 * Creating, reviewing and modifying the weekly nutrition schedule.
 * Displaying list of recipes and plans.
+* Check what vegetable or fruit season we have (in progress...)

 ### Technologies
 * ReactJS